tungnt763/nps-test-data-platform/docs/12-dynamic-sql-templates.md

 -- Transform type: aggregate
 -- Phân tích xu hướng theo giờ

-CREATE OR REPLACE VIEW minio_source.gold.hourly_transaction_trend AS SELECT
+CREATE OR REPLACE VIEW minio-datalake.gold.hourly_transaction_trend AS SELECT
     CAST(created_at AS DATE) AS transaction_date,
     EXTRACT(HOUR FROM created_at) AS hour_of_day,
     COUNT(*) AS transaction_count,
     SUM(transaction_amount) AS total_amount,
     AVG(transaction_amount) AS avg_amount
-FROM minio_source.silver.transactions
+FROM minio-datalake.silver.transactions
 WHERE status_code = '00'
 GROUP BY CAST(created_at AS DATE), EXTRACT(HOUR FROM created_at)
 ORDER BY transaction_date, hour_of_day